Kissimmee in Osceola County, Florida — The American South (South Atlantic)

 Erected by City of Kissimmee.

 Location.
 28° 17.333′ N, 81° 24.387′ W. Marker is in Kissimmee, Florida, in Osceola County.
-Marker can be reached from the intersection of Lakeview Drive and Ruby Avenue, on the right when traveling north.
+It can be reached from the intersection of Lakeview Drive and Ruby Avenue, on the right when traveling north.
 Located in Kissimmee Lakefront Front Park adjacent to the lake.
 Touch for map.
 Marker is at or near this postal address: 201 Lakeview Drive, Kissimmee FL 34741, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hamilton Disston Revolutionizes Kissimmee (about 500 feet away, measured in a direct line); Markinsom-Carson American Legion Monument (about 600 feet away); Alfred Washington and Bertha Lee Hall Winn (approx. 0.2 miles away); Young and Nora Tindall (approx. 0.2 miles away); Alexander Edwin and Nancy Temperance Partin Whaley (approx. 0.2 miles away); Joe B. and Irene Rae Franklin McCawley (approx. 0.2 miles away); E.L.D. and Spicey Ann Overstreet (approx. 0.2 miles away); Henry Tolle and Ruby Fletcher Simmons (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Hamilton Disston Revolutionizes Kissimmee (about 500 feet away, measured in a direct line); Markinsom-Carson American Legion Monument (about 600 feet away); Alfred Washington and Bertha Lee Hall Winn (approx. 0.2 miles away); Young and Nora Tindall (approx. 0.2 miles away); Alexander Edwin and Nancy Temperance Partin Whaley (approx. 0.2 miles away); Joe B. and Irene Rae Franklin McCawley (approx. 0.2 miles away); E.L.D. and Spicey Ann Overstreet (approx. 0.2 miles away); Henry Tolle and Ruby Fletcher Simmons (approx. 0.2 miles away).
 Touch for a list and map of all markers in Kissimmee.

 Also see . . .
 Lake Tohopekaliga.
 (Submitted on September 13, 2022, by Brandon D Cross of Flagler Beach, Florida.)